mediathekview/MServer/README.md

 ## Roadmap
 Our current roadmap is:
-1. Fixing all bigger bugs in `devleop` to get it stable enough to replace `master`
+1. Fixing all bigger bugs in `develop` to get it stable enough to replace `master`
 2. Create a concrete concept for an API including a database to replace the old film list file.
 The concept could already include how to split the services if not add these before 3.
 Base this concept on Arc42 and DDD.
 The API should be designed to be useful for all clients.
 This will be the first step to split all crawler to own services.
 The database should be scanned for dead links, but these entries with dead links shouldn't delete directly.
 Instead of deleting these entries just don't serve them over the API anymore and increase a check counter.
 Only after a configurable amount of checks the entries should be deleted.
 When to check the links should be configurable too.
 3. Implement the design of the step before.
 3. Split all crawlers to own services according to the concept of 2.